michaelchadwick/ember-remember-stuff/README.md

 # Ember Fake Chat Tutorial Site

-Tutorial app to learn about Ember Components.
+Tutorial app to learn about [Ember Core Concepts](https://guides.emberjs.com/release/components/).
 Displays hard-coded chat messages, and allows for new ones to be created.

 ## Prerequisites